Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Three reasons most programs crash:

-They measure the wrong things.
-When you report “executive posts published” as a KPI, you’ve built a compliance program, not a growth engine.
-Compliance programs die the moment marketing stops pushing.
+Measures the wrong things“Posts published” as the KPIYou’ve built a compliance program, not a growth engine.
+It dies the moment marketing stops pushing.

 The Executive Content Engine: A 4-Pillar Framework